Depending on where you live or the weather in your area, cycling at night can be awesome or an utter nightmare.

 Whether you’re wearing headphones or not, your hearing will be distorted with just moving in the wind.
 You can reduce the probability that you might not hear something by avoiding both ears being plugged.

 Whether you’re out cycling during the day and or night, you hardly ever think about how you might protect yourself in the event of an assault.

 Depending on how vulnerable a cyclist you are, regardless if you’re male or female, being equipped to defend yourself during an assault will be vital.

 Now there are many ways to protect yourself while cycling, but I will only touch on a few obvious tips.
 The first tip is to avoid any strangers trying to stop you or engage you, and the second tip is to carry a personal safety weapon.

 Someone on the side of the road could be smiling and seem approachable, but as soon as they ask you to stop, Do Not Stop.
 Proceed to speed away either in the other direction or away from the scene.

-In some circumstances you may not be able to avoid a sketchy scene, so cyclists needing to defend themselves should resort to pepper spray or mace.
+In some circumstances you may not be able to avoid a sketchy scene, so cyclists needing to defend themselves should resort to pepper spray or mace if that is legal in your state.
 Avoid using an offensive weapon like a U-Lock or makeshift knife as this can be used against you if outnumbered.